 Exclusive Blue Link Smartphone App Controls Charging Schedule Remotely

 Sonata Plug-in Hybrid uses a six-speed automatic transmission with Hyundai’s Transmission-Mounted Electrical Device (TMED), a 50 kW electric motor, in place of a torque converter.
-The 50 kW electric motor is 32 percent more powerful than the motor used the in regular Sonata Hybrid and allows EV operation at higher speeds.
+The 50 kW electric motor is 32 percent more powerful than the motor used the in Sonata Hybrid and allows EV operation at higher engine load and speed.
 A 2.0-liter Nu four-cylinder GDI engine coupled with the electric motor allows the Sonata Plug-in Hybrid to operate just like the Sonata Hybrid once the onboard battery charge is depleted.
 Sonata PHEV’s Nu engine produces 154 horsepower and 140 lb. ft. of torque and the total system output is 202 horsepower at 6,000 rpm.

 BLUE LINK APP

 Owners can manage and monitor the Sonata Plug-In Hybrid Electric Vehicle remotely via an exclusive Blue Link smartphone app.
 With the app, owners can access real-time data from their Sonata PHEV and perform specific commands like starting the engine and locking doors.
-Plus, users can search for points of interest using Google with voice or text and have the directions when they start their Sonata PHEV.
+Plus, users can search for points of interest using Google with voice or text and have the directions when they start their Sonata Plug-in Hybrid.

 The most useful feature of the app is managing the car’s charging schedule.
 The owners are given vehicle charging options that they can select while in the car, but users can also manage them remotely via smartphone.
-Immediate charge is the simplest option, as charging begins as soon as the Sonata PHEV is plugged in.
+Immediate charge is the simplest option, as charging begins as soon as the Sonata Plug-in Hybrid is plugged in.

 Individuals that have different electric rates at various times may want to schedule the charge.
 Users can do that with the new app based on time and date.
 For example, charging could be set to start at 10 p.m. on Wednesdays and Thursdays on a weekly basis.